-Tivoli is an old pleasure garden located in the centre of Copenhagen.
+Tivoli is an old (175 years old) amusement park located in the centre of Copenhagen.
 Here you 'll find a mix of old and new amusement rides, and entertainment.
-Entrance to Tivoli is 99 DKK, and tickets to rides are 25 DKK+.
+Entrance to Tivoli is 120 DKK, and tickets to rides are 25 DKK+.